jradziejewski/jradziejewski/README.md

 ## 🚀 About Me
 I'm a developer from Poland, fluent in both Polish 🇵🇱 and English 🇬🇧

-### 👩‍💻 I'm currently working on:
+### 👩‍💻 I'm currently:
-* the frontend of a website that allows users to book services
+* working part-time as a frontend engineer
+* creating backend servers and APIs for learning purposes

 ## 🛠 Skills